cpliakas/scanner/README.md

 * Provides a framework that decouples file discovery from processing
 * Uses Go's concurrency primitives for efficient file and error handling
 * Handles all the fun that comes with recursive functions and symlinks
-* Implements testing with high code coverage, because let's be honest, would you really want to write the tests for this code?
+* Implements testing with high code coverage, because let's be honest, do you *really* want to write them?

 ## Installation